frequency-chain/frequency/designdocs/user-handles.md

 Input

 * origin - must be a signed origin
-* owner msa id - the MSA ID of the user.
-MSA ID must be created before calling this extrinsic.
+* owner_key - the public key of the user/provider.
+This is used to verify the signature and resolve the MSA ID.
 * proof - the proof of ownership of the handle, ```MsaHandlePayload``` signed by the user/provider private key

 Output